 - We only transport enough water on our desert hikes for food preparation and hand-washing.
-We do not transport water for ‘showering’ which is non essential.
+We do not transport water for ‘showering’ which is non essential for responsible travel.
 We don’t encourage desert hiking trips longer than 6 days, again to conserve water.

 - We customise desert hiking on a private basis, and certainly for group sizes no larger than 16.
 Most of our hiking trips are arranged for couples and individuals who want peace and quiet.